Superradiant detection of microscopic optical dipolar interactions: MBE simulations

 \section{MBE simulations}

 The Maxwell-Bloch equations (MBE) describe coherent coupling between continuous optical media (described by optical Bloch equations) and optical fields (described by Maxwell's equations), and is one of most common approaches to describe light-atom interactions ~\cite{ShenBook}.
-In this Appendix we derive the MBE from the 2-level spin model (Eqs.~(\ref{EqRDI})(\ref{EqEs})) in the classical, weak excitation limit.
-We then outline the numerical methods for solving the MBE and to simulate spin wave dynamics as in Figs.~\ref{figPrinciple}(e)(f) of the main text.
+In this section we derive the MBE from the 2-level spin model (Eqs.~(\ref{EqRDI})(\ref{EqEs})) in the classical, weak excitation limit.
+We then outline the numerical methods for solving the MBE and to simulate spin wave dynamics as in Figs.~\ref{figPrincipleS}(c)(d).